AndrewLuckritz/FinalProject/03-vpns.md

 A VPN is a simple but powerful tool that:
 - Encrypts your internet traffic
-- Protects you on public Wi-Fi
+- Protects you on public WiFi
 - Hides your IP address
 - Helps maintain privacy online